pjanec/dirigent/README.md

 ## Launch plans

-The plan specifies what applications to launch, on what computers, in what order and what another apps (dependencies) need to be running and initialized prior starting a given application.
+The plan specifies a group of apps to launch and keep running, on what computers, in what order and what another apps (dependencies) need to be running and initialized prior starting a given application.

 The dependencies are checked among both local and remote applications.